 Post your "in case of emergency" contact information and communication plan in the event of a campus closure.

 Pre-record and post class lectures

 Provide course materials, including assignments, readings, and audio/visual materials

 POLICY For social media, consider using UW Yammer, which is FERPA-and HIPAA-compliant.
-Snap Chat, Twitter, and Facebook are notFERPA– and HIPAA-compliant.
+Snap Chat, Discord, Twitter, and Facebook are notFERPA– and HIPAA-compliant.

 Lastly, establish clear expectations for how frequently and where students should check for announcements and other communications.

 Planning to Stay Connected

 Canvas is the preferred method for communicating important course information to your students.
 In some cases, Canvas may become inaccessible due to power outages, system outages or other issues.
 You should communicate a back-up plan with your students to mitigate any confusion that may arise during an unforeseen event.
 Here are some possible alternatives for communicating with your students.

 1. Make sure that you can access your UW email from your phone or on the web

 Email on your phone